binkley/kotlin-dice/README.md

 ```

 - N - number of dice, default 1
-- B - either a literal 'd' (1 to D based) or 'z' (0 to D-1 based)
+- B - either a literal 'd' (dice are 1 to D) or 'z' (dice are 0 to D-1)
-- D - sides on the die, or '%' for percentile dice (same as using 100)
+- D - sides on the die, or '%' for percentile dice (100-sided dice)
 - R - reroll dice this or lower, eg, reroll 1s
 - K - keep the highest ('h') or ('l') the lowest rolls
 - ! - explode the dice; default explosion is on max die value